SignalK/signalk-js-client/README.md

 [signalk-client-angular](https://github.com/panaaj/signalk-client-angular)

-### WISHLIST
-- [ ] Expand device access mechanism into its own EventEmitter
-- [ ] Master/slave detection during discovery, with correct selection.
-Should emit an event if multiple mains+masters are found
-- [ ] Dynamic REST API based on `signalk-schema`, auto-generated tests for each path so client can be used to test-drive servers
-- [ ] Multiple sources for a datapoint/"select" feature
-- [ ] History API support
-- [ ] Port codebase & tests to Typescript
-- [ ] Add an option to spawn a `WebWorker` for each `Connection`, offloading server comms to a different thread
-- [x] Switch mDNS to bonjour (pure JS) implementation
-- [ ] Add a React hook

 ### NOTES
-- mDNS advert should advertise if server supports TLS
 - Node SK server responds with "Request updated" for access request responses.
 This is incorrect per spec
 - Node SK server paths for access requests repsponses are not correct to spec (i.e. no /signalk/v1 prefix)
-- ~~Security is implemented, but the token type is currently hardcoded to `JWT` if no `token.type` is returned by a SK server.
-IMHO that default should be `Bearer`.
-See issue https://github.com/SignalK/signalk-server-node/issues/715 & PR https://github.com/SignalK/specification/pull/535~~